Many or all companies we feature compensate us. Compensation and editorial

 • Graduated repayment: Starts with lower payments that increase every two years and might be ideal if you expect a steady rise in income.

-• Extended repayment: Stretch your repayment period up to 25 years.
+• Extended repayment: You can extend your repayment period up to 25 years.
 Consider this if you need smaller monthly payments.

 • Income-driven repayment: Adjust your monthly payment based on your income and family size.
 It might be suitable if your income is low relative to your debt.